Party Time

 by Harold Pinter

-Party Time had 2 performances over 17 years ago (between the 5th of October 2006 and the 20th of October 2006) at Riverside Arts Centre
+Party Time had 2 performances about 18 years ago (between the 5th of October 2006 and the 20th of October 2006) at Riverside Arts Centre

 Any production of a Pinter play is a journey of exploration.
 Little in the way of obvious action takes place but much is seething beneath the surface waiting to be explored.